 People Who Can’t Afford IVF

 While a conventional or standard round of IVF cost around $15,000, mini IVF cost between $5,000 to $7,000 per cycle.
 Considering that many people require more than one round, mini IVF saves thousands of dollars.
-Because of that, more couples and women can take advantage of IVF treatment through Mini IVF than otherwise.
-Mini IVF opens the door to IVF for people who had no possible way to afford it.
+Because of that, more couples and women can take advantage of this IVF treatment than otherwise.
+It opens the door to IVF for people who had no possible way to afford it.

 Mini IVF best candidates